2021 Moot Court Competition will

 2021 MOOT COURT QUESTION

-This year, the ALA is formulating a problem that will touch on federal constitutional law.
+This year, the ALA is formulating a problem that will touch on federal constitutional law, criminal procedure, and technology.

 Complete the registration form and mail to Appellate Lawyers Association Attn: Christine Teed, 1717 N. Naper Blvd., Suite 102, Naperville, IL 60563.
 Questions?
 Contact Christine at email@example.com or (630) 599-7103.
 There is a $100 nonrefundable entry fee for participating in the ALA competition.